 The importance of working as part of a network

-As a result of these actions, 137 vision problems have been detected among the new schoolchildren who have taken part in the programme, the most frequent diagnoses being refractive errors (myopia, hypermetropia and astigmatism), followed by "lazy eye" and strabismus, also very common in childhood.
-Likewise, the two follow-up visits offered per year in the different areas of development of the project have allowed us to closely monitor the evolution of children who already formed part of the programme and, with this, to detect 57 other cases of pathology, since the vision is in the process of formation during the first decade of life and it is habitual for changes to take place.
+As a result of these actions, 261 eye diseases have been detected among the new schoolchildren taking part in the programme, which had gone unnoticed until now.
+These schoolchildren are referred by the professionals at each centre, a key element in detecting vision problems among the most vulnerable students.
+The most frequent diagnoses are refractive defects (myopia, hyperopia and astigmatism), followed by "lazy eye" and strabismus, also very common in childhood.
+In addition, the follow-up of two visits a year offered in the project's development areas has made it possible to closely monitor the evolution of the students who were already part of the programme and, with it, to detect another 48 cases of new pathologies in the students who had already been visited.
+This is due to the fact that the vision is in the process of formation during the first decade of life and changes are common.

 It is therefore important to ensure appropriate treatment according to the visual needs of the youngest, which has also been provided free of charge by the Eye Health in Disadvantaged Children Programme, with 273 eye corrections, 36 patch occlusions and 11 medical treatments.
 These new treatments are in addition to the maintenance of 307 glasses in schoolchildren who have not had to change their prescription.